The State of Black Pittsburgh

 Pittsburgh has long been a vibrant mix of technology and tradition, a blending of ethnic customs and civic pride.
 As our city and its people evolve to meet the challenges of the 21st century, Pittsburgh continues to grow: inspiring new ideas, new businesses and a changing landscape.
 But can we create a better quality of life for all our communities?
 How do we make it a city where young people of color can stay and prosper?
 And how do we make our businesses more equitable and inclusive?

-Please join WQED for State of Black Pittsburgh 2017: A Community Forum.
-The special will air in conjunction with the Urban League of Greater Pittsburgh’s annual “State of Black Pittsburgh” conference.
+The special will aired in conjunction with the Urban League of Greater Pittsburgh’s annual “State of Black Pittsburgh” conference.
 This lively and informative panel discussion will focus on three areas: Strengthening Our Communities, Young Black Pittsburgh and Fostering a Diverse Workforce.

 THE STATE OF BLACK PITTSBURGH 2016: